EOEPCA/deployment-guide/docs/building-blocks/application-hub.md

     - `group-2`
     - `group-3`

+!!! note
-> These groups are simply examples that are configured into the default deployment.
+    These groups are simply examples that are configured into the default deployment.
 This default configuration should be adapted for your platform deployment.

 ![Create Groups](../img/apphub/groups.jpeg)